Kottaavec2t/Kottaavec2t/README.md

 - 👋 Hi, I’m @Kottaavec2t
-- 👀 I'm actually working on an image edit video, it's an old project that I want to renew with more features and interactive Ui.
+- 👀 I'm actually working on an image edit, it's an old project that I want to renew with more features and interactive Ui.
-- 🌱 I’m currently learning apps manager in pytohn like Tkinter & Ctkinter, Pyqt...
+- 🌱 I’m currently learning apps manager in python like Tkinter & Ctkinter, Pyqt...
 - 📫 My professionnal email adress : kottaavec2t@gmail.com
 - 😄 Pronouns: He / Him / Chair
-- ⚡ Fun fact: I love python more than my mother